pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E9-Optimizing-our-App/E9-Optimizing-our-App.md

   - **Testability**: Smaller, focused components are simpler to test in isolation.
 - Hooks are normal javascript utility functions, we can create our own custom hooks as well by following Modular Design & SRP
 - Create a **Custom hooks**, where ever possible & follow Modular Design & SRP
+- React recommends while creating custom hooks function utils, start with use like useOnlineStatus
+- Add ESlint rules of react best practices

 ## Assignments - Q & A